 A study conducted in Tangiers revealed that educational facilities formed the primary motive for households to settle or resettle in the city and thus came before the quest for better living conditions and investment opportunities (Berriane, 1996, p.
 376).
-This points to the important, but generally neglected, role of education in internal and international migration.
-Likewise, the impact of international migration on children's education has been largely neglected.
-Two empirical studies that have addressed this issue came to the similar conclusion that - whereas international migration is not or hardly selective for education - international migrants' children were better educated and exhibited higher enrollment rates than children from non-migrant households (Bencherifa, 1996, pp. 418-9; De Haas, 2003, pp. 325-335).
+This points to the important, but generally neglected impact of international migration on education.
+Two empirical studies that have addressed this issue came to the similar conclusion that - whereas international migration was not or hardly selective for education - international migrants' children were better educated and exhibited higher enrolment rates than children from non-migrant households (Bencherifa, 1996, pp. 418-9; De Haas, 2003, pp. 325-335).
 Furthermore, both studies indicated that this positive impact also applies to women and that international migration therefore plays an accelerating role in closing the gender gap in education.

-Remittance-enabled investments in the human capital of children may thus be another motive to relocate migrant households to towns with educational facilities.
+Remittance-enabled investments in the human capital of children may thus be another motive to relocate migrant households to towns with better educational facilities.